 Congratulations to paraprofessional Yasmin Muridi, who was named 2019-20 ESP of the Year!

-Nominations for the 2019-20 Education Support Professional of the Year are now closed.
+Nominations for the 2020 Education Support Professional of the Year are now open!

 You can apply for a grant through the Education Minnesota foundation twice a year up for to $1,000 to acquire new skills and share your new learnings with your colleagues.